 How to Cure a Sugar Hangover (Yes, They’re Real!)

 Hangovers.
 Most people have experienced them at least once in their life, after drinking too much alcohol, but did you know there is another kind?
 The sugar hangover!
 It’s that slightly shaky, tired, headache-y or cranky feeling you get after eating too many sweets.
 I’ve had many clients come into my office complaining of those feelings without having any alcohol.
 When I realized the amount of sugar some of them were eating before bed, it was obvious that it was a result of sugar, not drinking!
+Read on to learn how to cure sugar hangover symptoms.

 The human body is meant to process some sugar—ideally, natural sugars from fruit or veggies.
 When you eat sugar, your pancreas releases insulin into the bloodstream to help store and handle the sugar there.
 When you bing on a large amount of sugar at once, it releases extra insulin to help contain that sugar.
 You might even get a little pep of energy from the sugar in your blood.
 But then the sugar crash can happen, and that’s where the hangover symptoms occur.